ionStici/react/mds/react/how-rendering-works.md

 - **Fiber Role:** The state and props of any component instance are internally stored inside the corresponding fiber in the fiber tree.
 Each fiber also contains a queue of work to do, like updating state, registering side effects, DOM updates, etc.

 - **Asynchronous Fiber Processing:** The linked list structure of the Fiber tree allows React to process updates asynchronously.
-This enables features like Suspense or transitions in React 18, allowing rendering to be paused and resumed without blocking the browser's JavaScript engine.
+This enables features like Suspense or transitions, allowing rendering to be paused and resumed without blocking the browser's JavaScript engine.

 ### Reconciliation Process in Action